ferdinraphael/hp-2025/scenes/scene-3.md

 As she adjusted the fresh curtains, she spotted a tabby cat sitting in her driveway — with unusual markings around its eyes.

-This must be the stray cat Mrs. Bletchley had mentioned.
+This must be the stray cat Mrs Bletchley had mentioned.
 It seemed to be staring directly at her.
 Or... maybe at something near the window.
 Yes, that must be it.
 There was no reason for a stray cat to sit and watch her.